Road signs in the United Kingdom: Signs for cyclists

-In addition, it was the cycling lobby that successfully pressured the government in 1888 into vesting ownership of and responsibility for roads with county councils in previously established highway districts that would be funded from taxation rather than tolls.
+It was the cycling lobby that successfully pressured the government in 1888 to vest ownership of and responsibility for roads in previously established highway districts with county councils.
+There they would be funded from taxation rather than tolls.
 The districts were active in the erection of semi-standardised directional signs and mileposts in the latter years of the 19th century.

 Signs for motorists

+The Locomotives Act 1865 (popularly known as the "Red Flag Act") imposed a speed limit of 2 mph on motor vehicles in towns and 4 mph elsewhere and required a man to walk 60 yards ahead carrying a red flag.
+The Highways and Locomotives (Amendment) Act 1878 repealed the requirement for the man to carry a red flag, instead requiring him to walk at least twenty yards ahead to assist approaching horses and carriages.
+It retained the speed limits and empowered county councils to charge up to £10 for a licence to operate a locomotive on its roads.

-The rise of motoring after 1896 saw the pattern repeated.
-The larger motoring clubs, notably The Automobile Association (AA) and the Royal Scottish Automobile Club (RSAC) erected their own, idiosyncratic warning boards and direction signs on a wide scale.
+The Locomotives on Highways Act 1896 deemed vehicles weighing less than 3 tons unladen to be carriages, thereby removing the restrictions on locomotives.
+A speed limit of 12 mph was imposed by regulations under the Act.
+This led to the rise of motoring after 1896.
+As with cyclists, the larger motoring clubs, notably The Automobile Association (AA) and the Royal Scottish Automobile Club (RSAC) erected their own, idiosyncratic warning boards and direction signs on a wide scale.

-Signs to protect bridges

-Under the Locomotives on Highways Act 1896, railway and canal companies started placing large diamond-shaped signs at their bridges specifying the maximum load (typically both an axle load and a maximum gross weight).